symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 Let’s get into some code
 ************************

-A :doc:`namespace <../../concepts/namespace>` is an on-chain unique domain for your assets.
-The easiest way to appreciate it is the domain and file analogy on the internet.
-Imagine that a domain address has to be unique in a root (lowest level).

-A mosaic is like a file hosted on a domain and represents an asset.
-Like a website and directory, a mosaic can have the same name as other files on other domains.
-However,  a namespace + mosaic is always unique, as the root namespace was unique even if the rest of it is not.

-Register your namespace, choosing a name you like.
+Register your namespace namespace by choosing a name you like.
 One common option is to use your company's or own name.
 In this example, we will register a namespace called ``foo``.
 Let's check if this name is available.

 .. example-code::